DashedMango13/MNIST-Handwritten-Digit-Recognition-Using-CNNs/README.md

 # MNIST-Handwritten-Digit-Recognition-Using-CNNs
-Creating a machine learning model based on CNNs (Convolutional Neural Networks) for recognizing handwritten digits
+Creating a machine learning model based on CNNs (Convolutional Neural Networks) for recognizing handwritten digits.
+See PDF for more information.